gitmbar2/game_recommender/README.md

 # Path To Success
+The goal is to recommend the top 5 games to the user based on the games they have played and how long they played them compared to other users.

 We will start by predicting play times for the steam-200k dataset, removing a percent of real playtime data and measuring how well we can backfill it with predictions.
 If there is time, we will fetch data from more users and games to improve the model.
 Once we can recommend games well, we can start to look into whether attributes of the games or users are useful in making recommendations.